SylTi/bitfunding/README.md

 #### Developpement

 1. rename /server/config/local.env.sample.js into local.env.js
-2. set the variable.
+2. set the variables.

 #### Production
-* Set the same variables in your env.
+* Set the same variables directly in your env.

 ##### Variables values
 * BLOCKCHAIN_API: The API code must be requested to blockchain.info